The Partition-Frequency Enumeration Matrix: Enumeration of Partitions

 where $P(n)=p(n\; |\text{ distinct parts})$ in this context.
 Here we have used the self-explanatory notation from \cite{AE2004} for partitions with distinct parts.
 The first row of the PFE matrix is

-The remaining rows can be obtained from \eqref{partition-matrix} by changing signs of the alternate non-zero entries too. \item {\bf Partitions with odd parts}: The partitions with only odd parts are generated by $z=1$, $b_{2k}=0$ and $b_{2k-1}=1$ for $k>0$ in \eqref{gf-gen-partition}.
-The matrix obtained is the same as one obtained from \eqref{partition-matrix} by changing all entries in even rows to $0$.
-The corresponding frequencies $F_{2k}(n)$ are all $0$ for all $n$. \item {\bf Parts in $S$}: If $S$ is a subset of the natural numbers, and $P(n)$ the partitions with parts in $S$, the PFE matrix has entries
+The remaining rows can be obtained from \eqref{partition-matrix} by changing signs of every-other non-zero entry too. \item {\bf Partitions with odd parts}: The partitions with only odd parts are generated by $z=1$, $b_{2k}=0$ and $b_{2k-1}=1$ for $k>0$ in \eqref{gf-gen-partition}.
+The matrix obtained is the same as one obtained from \eqref{partition-matrix} by changing all entries in even-numbered rows to $0$.
+The corresponding frequencies $F_{2k}(n)$ all equal $0$ for all $n$. \item {\bf Parts in $S$}: If $S$ is a subset of the natural numbers, and $P(n)$ the partitions with parts in $S$, the PFE matrix has entries